ralphou/data-analysis-operations/README.md

 ![Main hisAlarm view with examples](./hisAlarm/assets/hisAlarm_main_view_example.jpg)

 Currently includes the following modules:
 - **hisAlarm** - Generate automated emails based on trends.
 Tests on consecutive rollup periods are used to reduce false positives.
-One additional condition can also be applied, for example to exclude periods with high outside air temperature.
+One additional condition can also be applied, for example to exclude periods with high outside air temperatures.
 - **hisFormula** - Calculated histories, either live or written into the time series database.
 Up to 26 data sources per formula.
 Formulas can be modified over time for a given calculated point.
 Cluster-aware.

 # Copyright Notice